Crigler–Najjar syndrome: Type I

 This is a very rare disease (estimated at 0.6–1.0 per million live births), and consanguinity increases the risk of this condition (other rare diseases may be present).
-Inheritance is autosomal recessive.

-Intense jaundice appears in the first days of life and persists thereafter.
-Type 1 is characterised by a serum bilirubin usually above 345 μmol/L [20 mg/dL] (range 310–755 μmol/L [18–44 mg/dL]) (whereas the reference range for total bilirubin is 2–14 μmol/L [0.1–0.8 mg/dL]).
+Intense jaundice appears in the first days of life and persists thereafter, but often asymptomatic.
+Type I is characterised by a serum bilirubin usually above 345 μmol/L [20 mg/dL] (range 310–755 μmol/L [18–44 mg/dL]) (whereas the reference range for total bilirubin is 2–14 μmol/L [0.1–0.8 mg/dL]).

 No UDP glucuronosyltransferase 1-A1 expression can be detected in the liver tissue.
 Hence, there is no response to treatment with phenobarbital, which causes CYP450 enzyme induction.
 Most patients (type IA) have a mutation in one of the common exons (2 to 5), and have difficulties conjugating several additional substrates (several drugs and xenobiotics).
 A smaller percentage of patients (type IB) have mutations limited to the bilirubin-specific A1 exon; their conjugation defect is mostly restricted to bilirubin itself.